People's Code: Purpose

 Employing this OSS model allows for a cost-efficient means of releasing platforms and projects, whereby individual code does not need to be written for each of the respective plans or platforms respective departments are embarking on.
 This model also enables a system for best practices to be streamlined across participating Federal agencies.
 This means if one code proves to be successful in a particular department, another department would be able to apply and modify this same code to meet their own specific requirements, until eventually, the best tools and services of practice are implemented across the board.

 Previous Open Data action plans to release government data and statistics are said to be complemented through the implementation of this policy plan.
 This is because this policy plan can promote collaborative exchange between governments, and citizens.
 Civic engagement and participation could then be increased, and the deliverance of government services can be improved through collective efforts.

 Open Government

-In addition to economic and service efficiencies, this policy meets open government objectives for openness as well, for its proactive transparency in program and service implementation.
-Federal agencies and extendedly, the government as a whole is achieving more openness for actively releasing its coding and inviting the public to engage with it.
+In addition to economic and service efficiencies, this policy also supports open government objectives by promoting transparency in program and service implementation.
+Federal agencies, and by extension the government as a whole, increase openness by proactively releasing source code and inviting public engagement.